 Other films in the genre have used camera phones and CCTV footage to add that ‘this could be real’ element to the experience, often to great effect.
 Paranormal Activity works because it brings the horror into a domestic setting – because it isn’t monsters and aliens that really scare people – it’s hearing a bump in the night in their own homes; it’s popping that bubble of cosy domesticity that really terrifies.
 The fact that the events are documented through CCTV footage and a handheld camera certainly adds a layer to this illusion of candid home life, and therefore an edge to the scares over a more conventional narrative.

 Technically speaking, found footage generally works in horror for this very reason – it breaks down the barrier between reality and cinema, stimulating visceral response and making the experience as immersive as possible.
-If the content is there, then it can be used to elevate the tension.
-Whilst the genre has undoubtedly been saturated as it is, the found footage film is naturally immersive: although we know it’s not real now, it still feels more real and claustrophobic than your regular high-production movie, through that ubiquitous POV shot if nothing else.
+If the idea is good, then the technique can be used to elevate the tension.
+And while the genre has undoubtedly been saturated, the found footage film is naturally immersive: although we know it’s not real now, it still feels more real and claustrophobic than your regular high-production movie, through that ubiquitous POV shot if nothing else.

 Of course, found footage is a horror trend, like all the other cinematic trends that have preceded it.
 From the sci-fi horrors of the fifties to the eighties’ love of the B-movie slasher, the genre will eventually die when creativity runs dry.
 A bad film will still be a bad film, and a good film will always be just that.
 So while the promise of ‘based on true events’ can no longer be used as a selling point alone, the POV shot, CCTV and found footage devices can still terrify if the director puts a new spin on it.
 Here’s hoping Paranormal Activity 5 isn’t just two hours of straight CCTV footage.